Frequently Asked Questions

 - Party walls – May allow (or require) building on boundary

-Old covenants that are obsolete or unreasonable can sometimes be extinguished through a Section 88K application to the Supreme Court.
+Old covenants that are obsolete or unreasonable can sometimes be removed through court application (e.g. Section 88K in NSW, or VCAT in VIC).

-A Section 10.7 Certificate is the official statement of planning controls affecting your property, issued by council.
+A planning certificate is the official statement of planning controls affecting your property, issued by council.
+It's called different things in each state:

-The 10.7 certificate is essential for due diligence when buying property or planning development.
-It's the official word on what council knows about your land.
+These certificates cover zoning, heritage, overlays, and other constraints.
+They're essential for due diligence when buying property or planning development — the official word on what council knows about your land.

 Constraints & Issues